LondonAppDeveloper/devops-recipe-app-api-starting-point/README.md

 This project contains the starter code for our course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).

-It contains the code for the recipe app api and deployment proxy.
+It contains the code you should have by the end of our [Build a Backend REST API with Python & Django REST Framework - Advanced](https://londonapp.dev/c2) course.
+We've created this snapshot, in-case we update the aforementioned course in the future.

 ## Local Development